Mit Ghamr: Foundation and Origin

 Some historians believe that the foundation of Mit Ghamr—historically known as Minyat Ghamr—dates back to the Fatimid period (10th–12th centuries CE).
 During that era, large tracts of land in the eastern Nile Delta, particularly in the region known as al-Ḥūf al-Sharqī (the Eastern District), were granted to Arab tribes to secure their allegiance and ensure stability near the Damietta branch of the Nile.
 Among the many Arab settlements established in this region was Minyat Ghamr, which emerged as one of the larger Bedouin villages along the eastern bank of the Nile, directly across from the present-day city of Zefta.
 Historical sources such as al-Maqrīzī and al-Qalqashandī mention the presence of Arab tribes—particularly Banu Lakhm and Banu Judham—in the area, Among them are the Banu Shawar, who are attributed to the well-known Fatimid minister, Shawar.

+In 564 AH/1168 AD, the city of Mit Ghamr was subjected to a Crusader attack during the reign of Caliph al-Adid li-Din Allah.
+The attack was led by King Amalric I after Shawar burned Fustat.
+The Crusaders headed to Mit Ghamr with a fleet of twenty galleys, and the attack resulted in killing, capture, and enslavement.

 Ayyubid foundation inscription dated 619 AH / 1222 AD on the minaret of Sheikh al-Ghamri in Mit Ghamr.
 It records the renewal of a now-lost prayer hall.

 Later, during the Ayyubid period, waves of migration continued due to the Crusades.
 Tribes from the Eastern Delta and the ancient port of al-Farama (Pelusium) moved inland, founding new villages named after their clans, many of which were prefixed with the term Minyat.
 In this context, Minyat Ghamr grew in prominence and eventually evolved into the modern city known today as Mit Ghamr.
 Nevertheless, despite the well-documented settlement of Arab tribes in the region, some historians argue that the city may have much older roots, although determining its exact date is extremely difficult, as is the case with most cities in the Nile Delta.